pwa-builder/PWABuilder/docs/home/pwa-workshop.md

 3. Activation: The browser sends the `activate` event to indicate that the service worker has been installed.
 This service worker can now do clean up actions (e.g., remove old caches from prior version) and ready itself to handle functional events.
 If there is an old service worker in play, you can use `clients.claim()` to immediately replace the old service worker with your new one.

-### How is service worker registered in PWA Studio generated projects?
+### How is service worker registered in PWABuilder Studio generated projects?

 Good news!
-With PWA Studio, you don't need to create or register a service worker.
+With PWABuilder Studio, you don't need to create or register a service worker.
 The service worker is automatically created and registered for you based on the configuration you provide in the `vite.config.ts` file.
-PWA Studio utilizes [`vite-plugin-pwa` to setup `workbox`](https://vite-plugin-pwa.netlify.app/workbox/) with [a few lines of code](./solution/03-repose-PWA/vite.config.ts).
+PWABuilder Studio utilizes [`vite-plugin-pwa` to setup `workbox`](https://vite-plugin-pwa.netlify.app/workbox/) with [a few lines of code](./solution/03-repose-PWA/vite.config.ts).

-**Default PWA Studio VitePWA plugin config:**
+**Default PWABuilder Studio VitePWA plugin config:**

 | property | value | description |
 | --- | --- | --- |